The Prophecy of Isaac

-The predictions of Isaac concerning his two sons Jacob and Esau were accurately fulfilled to the letter (Heb.
-11:20).
+The prophecy of Isaac concerning his two sons Jacob and Esau were accurately fulfilled to the letter (Hebrews 11:20).
 The promise upon each son constituted a prophecy.
 Isaac prophesied that Esau’s descendants will be subjected to Jacob’s descendants.
 “Let peoples serve you, and nations bow down to you.
 Be master over your brethren, and let your mother’s sons bow down to you.
 Cursed be everyone who curses you, and blessed be those who bless you!”
 (Genesis 27:29).

+The Edomites were the blood decedents of Esau.
+The history of Edom is largely a repetition of slavery to Israel, rebellion against Israel, and acclaim by Israel.
+The Edomites were first defeated by Saul (1 Samuel 14:47) and also conquered by David (2 Samuel 8:14).
 They tried to free themselves under Solomon but failed (1 Kings 11:14–22) and they remained under the rule of Judah till the time of Joram, when they rebelled (2 Kings 8:20–22).
 They were overruled again by Amaziah (2 Kings 14:7–10; 2 Chron.
-25:11–14) and remained in subjection under Uzziah and Jotham (2 Kings 14:22; 2 Chron.
-26:2).
+25:11–14) and remained in subjection under Uzziah and Jotham (2 Kings 14:22; 2 Chronicles 26:2).

-It was not till the reign of Ahaz that the Edomites overcame the slavery of the kings of Judah (2 Kings 16:6; 2 Chron.
-28:16, 17).
+It was not till the reign of Ahaz that the Edomites overcame the slavery of the kings of Judah (2 Kings 16:6; 2 Chronicles 28:16, 17).
 However, they were completely conquered by John Hyrcanus, about 126 B.C., forced to convert to Judaism, accept circumcision, and fused into the Jewish state (Josephus Antiquities xiii.
 9. 1; xv.
 7. 9).

 In His service,